Gurobi/gurobi-ai-modeling/source/intro-modeling-vs-prompting.rst

 The Problem Statement
 ---------------------
 Problem statements are the foundation of any optimization application.
-The benefits of devoting time to crafting a problem statement for your application include:
+The benefits of devoting time to crafting a good problem statement for your application include:

 - Aligning multiple stakeholders and setting expectations
 - Identifying any competing objectives